-Less developed securities markets - Developing countries may have less well-developed and regulated securities markets and exchanges.
+Less developed securities markets - Emerging markets may be less well-developed and regulated than other markets.
 These markets have lower trading volumes than the securities markets of more developed countries and may be unable to respond effectively to increases in trading volume.
 Consequently, these markets may be substantially less liquid than those of more developed countries, and the securities of issuers located in these markets may have limited marketability.
 These factors may make prompt liquidation of substantial portfolio holdings difficult or impossible at times.